 Summer Fund Program Overview

 The Center for Social Impact currently supports funding for internships with social impact organizations.
 Graduate internships must be at least 10 weeks in length and total available funding (including any that the Center supports) must not exceed $14,000.
 Total available funding (including any that the initiative supports) for BBAs must not exceed $7,000 for 10 weeks.
 Eligible organizations can be a nonprofit, government, or clearly-defined social enterprise.

-Accepted students are awarded up to $2,000 each to defray costs associated with their internships, including those with a limited stipend and with organizations anywhere in the U.S. or abroad.
+Accepted students are awarded up to and average of $2,000 each to defray costs associated with their internships, including those with a limited stipend and with organizations anywhere in the U.S. or abroad.

 The majority of MBA funds for self-directed internships are donations made by members of the prior MBA class through the student-led Give-A-Day Fund.
 Members of the MBA class donate a day of their regular salary in order to support those who have pursued social impact internships.
 A student board manages the Fund and runs the fundraising process.